Quantum Fokker-Planck Master Equation for Continuous Feedback Control: Derivations of the main result

 \subsection{Stochastic calculus}

-Equation (1) in the main text may also be derived using the tools of It\^o stochastic calculus.
+Equation (\ref{eq:MAIN-RESULT}) in the main text may also be derived using the tools of It\^o stochastic calculus.
 To this end, we consider the conditional density matrix which changes over time as \cite{wiseman:book}

 where $z$ denotes the (unfiltered) measurement outcome at time $t$ and $\mathcal{M}(z)$ is given in Eq.~\eqref{eq:mz}.
-Note that due to the denominator on the right-hand side, this equation is non-linear.
+Note that due to the denominator on the right-hand side, this equation is nonlinear.
 We now introduce the Wiener increment

 which has zero mean and obeys $dW^2=dt$ \cite{Jacobs-Contemp-phys-2006}.
 With Eq.~\eqref{eq:wiener}, we may eliminate $z$ from Eq.~\eqref{eq:updatec}.
 Expanding Eq.~\eqref{eq:updatec} to first order in $dt$ (second order in $dW$) then results in the Belavkin equation \cite{belavkin:1989}